SRCF/docs/source/learn/tutorials/wordpress.rst

 If configured correctly, the updates page should include text similar to *Future security updates will be applied automatically*.

-If you have a low-traffic or private site, WordPress’ cron service (which handles updates and other background tasks) may not run regularly enough.
+If you have a low-traffic or private site, WordPress' cron service (which handles updates and other background tasks) may not run regularly enough.
 You can invoke ``wp-cron.php`` manually using cron or systemd timers – see ``crontab`` or ``wordpress-cron.timer`` respectively.

 .. warning::
   Ensure that the **permissions on files in your group account directory are writable by the system group** (and therefore the user that WordPress will run as).
 WordPress will not check in advance – if some of your files are writable and some are not, you will end up with a half-upgraded WordPress.